ganapathyg981/engineering-notes/dsa/array/arrays.md

   - Useful for cumulative computation over an array left->right or vice-versa
   - example [1,2,-3,4]
   - [1,1,-3,-3] is the prefix minimum array
+- ### Cycle/Cyclic sort
+  - Designed for arrays where numbers should ideally be at index = value - 1
+  - Place each number in its correct position via swaps
+  - Each cycle of misplaced elements is corrected independently
+  - Best use case: problems like First Missing Positive, Find Missing Numbers, Find Duplicate Numbers.
 - ### Bucket Sort
 - ### Majority voting algorithm
 - ### Repeated element finding, marking negative technique